 Make a Clock!

 You thought this day would never come, but guess what, it’s time!
-Time for your child to learn to tell time, that is.
-Mastering this skill can seem hard at first, but with hands-on practice, students strengthen their understanding of how clocks move.
-Here’s a fun at-home activity that lets kids make a clock of their own, then connect it to real world events, like a soccer game!
+Time for your child to make a clock to help them learn to tell time, that is.
+Mastering this skill can seem hard at first, but with hands-on practice, students strengthen their understanding of how clocks work.
+Here’s a fun activity that lets kids create a clock of their own, and then see the importance of time in real-world events, like a soccer game!

 What You Need: